OpenSwitchNOS/openswitch-ops-classifierd/ops-tests/component/mirror_component_test.md

     - 'show mirror' lists BAR as active
     - 'show mirror BAR' display correct info
     - Remove mirror
-        - no mirror session FOO
+        - no mirror session BAR

 ### Test Result Criteria
 - Does '[no] shutdown' command succeed or fail as expected